Advanced Settings Reference

 - Source —

-try_variablesin openavmkit/benchmark.py - When to use — you have hypotheses about which variables matter and want a slower, more thorough comparison than the auto-reduction step does inline.
+try_variablesin openavmkit/model_runner.py - When to use — you have hypotheses about which variables matter and want a slower, more thorough comparison than the auto-reduction step does inline.

 7. Analysis & QA